 The proposal includes 500-single family residential lots to be built in four phases.
-47 tracts also proposed for supporting utilities, access, stormwater facilities, open space, and critical areas and their buffers.
-The applicant submitted a revised preliminary landscape plan (Exhibit 74) showing approximately 1.47 million square feet of open space (~36% of the total site area, ~33.75), with various trails and recreational features proposed within the open space tracts.
-Stormwater runoff is proposed to be captured and conveyed to three on-site storm retention ponds (Exhibit 74, 76).
+43 tracts also proposed for supporting utilities, access, stormwater facilities, open space, and critical areas and their buffers.
+The applicant submitted a preliminary landscape plan (Exhibit 42) showing approximately 1.2 million square feet of open space (~30% of the total site area), with various trails and recreational features proposed within the open space tracts.
+The plan shows approximately 750,000 square feet (~18%) of the site is proposed as landscaping or to remain natural vegetation.
+Stormwater runoff is proposed to be captured and conveyed to three on-site storm retention ponds (Exhibit 41).
 All lots are proposed to be served by public water (Silverdale Water District) and public sewer (Kitsap County).
 The proposal includes off-site improvements to El Dorado Boulevard, including sidewalks, curbs, along the entire property frontage.
 The interior plat roads also include frontage improvements, designed, and constructed in accordance with Kitsap County Road Standards, if public roads; or in accordance with Kitsap County Code 16.24.040 Urban Standards, if private roads.

-7. Policies and Regulations Applicable to the Subject Proposal development regulations.
+7. Policies and Regulations Applicable to the Subject Proposal

+The Growth Management Act of the State of Washington, RCW 36.70A, requires that the County adopt a Comprehensive Plan, and then implement that plan by adopting development regulations.
 The development regulations must be consistent with the Comprehensive Plan.
 The Comprehensive Plan process includes public involvement as required by law, so that those who are impacted by development regulations have an opportunity to help shape the Comprehensive Plan which is then used to prepare development regulations.